• Skip to primary navigation

 We have taken a childhood classic and given it a quick and easy tropical twist with coconut and pineapple.

-While we're talking about rice pudding, we have a more traditional rice pudding recipe if you prefer.
+While we're talking about rice pudding, we have a more traditional rice pudding recipe if you prefer, or even a rice pudding made in the slow cooker.

 Jump to: